lawrencecpaulson/lawrencecpaulson.github.io/_posts/2023-11-01-Foundations.md

 * Principia Mathematica: of course, that was its precise purpose.
 Gödel's essay, [Russell's mathematical logic](/papers/Russells-mathematical-logic.pdf), is an indispensable source on this and related topics.
 * Church's simple type theory: the granddaughter of PM, it is equally expressive and a lot simpler.
-* AUTOMATH: absolutely not.
+* Automath: absolutely not.
 De Bruijn consistently referred to it as "a *language* for mathematics".
-He moreover said it was like a restaurant where you could order any sort of
-food: vegetarian, kosher or anything else.
-AUTOMATH was, by design, neutral to foundational choices.
-Isabelle/Pure is in the same spirit.
+He moreover said it was "like a big restaurant that serves all sorts of food: vegetarian, kosher, or anything else the customer wants".[^3] Automath was, by design, neutral to foundational choices.
+(Isabelle/Pure is in the same spirit.)
 * Martin-Löf type theory: he himself said it was intended as a vehicle for formalising Bishop-style analysis, clearly a foundational claim.
 But one that rejects the vast majority of modern mathematics.
 * Calculus of inductive constructions (Coq, Lean): the original paper (describing a weaker system) begins "The calculus of constructions is a higher-order formalism for constructive proofs in natural deduction style," and the paper makes no foundational claims.
 Coquand's [retrospective paper](http://www.cse.chalmers.se/~coquand/v1.pdf) makes no such claims either.
 Since it turns out to be significantly stronger than ZF set theory, one could even say it makes foundational assumptions.

+[^3]: N.G. de Bruijn.
+A Survey of the Project Automath. *In*: R. P. Nederpelt, J. H. Geuvers, & R. C. Vrijer, de (Eds.), *Selected Papers on Automath* (North-Holland, 1994), 144

 The world has moved on.
 People no longer worry about the issues that were critical in the 19th century: the role of the real numbers, the role of infinity,